The reason you are in Patmos is to visit and pray in the place where the Apostle received the Revelation.

 In the iconostasi there is the icon of Apocalypse with st. John on the floor and God on top with the angels.
 Next to it there is the icon with St. Christodoulos founder of the monastery in Chora.

 Opposite there is the Mother of God with the Apostle.
 Under it there is the icon with St. John telling st. Prochoros about the Revelation.

-If you look at the roof of the cave you will noticed that the stone has been broken in 3 pieces sign of the holy Trinity and by tradition is from where the voice of Gos was heard.
+If you look at the roof of the cave you will noticed that the stone has been broken in 3 pieces sign of the Holy Trinity and by tradition is from where the voice of God was heard.